-Almost one third of dwelling fires for the period 1st April 2019 to 29th February 2020 did not have a smoke alarm activate

-Focusing on areas of the county where smoke alarms were not present in dwelling fires, Nuneaton & Bedworth Station Cluster reported the highest proportion.
+Almost one third of dwelling fires for the period 1st April 2019 to 29th February 2020 did not have a smoke alarm activate Focusing on areas of the county where smoke alarms were not present in dwelling fires, Nuneaton & Bedworth Station Cluster reported the highest proportion.
 Of the total dwelling fires recorded across the county for the period 1st April 2019 to 29th February 2020, 30% were in the Nuneaton & Bedworth Station Cluster followed by Rugby Station Cluster with 25%.
 Almost two thirds of dwelling fires (67%) where a smoke alarm were not present were in the north of the county (includes North Warwickshire Station Cluster area).
-Why is this?
+Further work is recommended to identify if this is linked to deprivation and behavioural factors.